Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/validator-replacement.md

 Here, you will have 2 options to choose from:

 - You could either **Bid Higher** and stay in contention to gain that slot
-- You could **View Other Validators** will less staked amount and initiate a bid on them
+- You could **View Other Validators** with less staked amount and initiate a new bid on them

-If you choose not to bid further, your account will be credited back with the bid amount
+If a validator bids higher, the amount of all the other bidders gets credited back to their account immediately.

 If you choose to Bid Higher, you see the current Top Bid.
 When you click on Bid Higher it takes you back to the screen where you can enter your Bid amount and re-initiate your bid toward that validator slot.